Real Toric Varieties: Interactions between their Geometry and their Topology: Structure of Affine Toric Varieties

-We note that the flat pullback by $\pi:X\rightarrow T(c)$ is an isomorphism of Chow groups for $\pi$ is a vector bundle, cf. Theorem~3.3~(a) in \cite{Fulton:1998aa}.
+We note that the flat pullback by $\pi:X\rightarrow T(c)$ is an isomorphism of Chow groups for $\pi$ is a vector bundle, \textit{cf.} \cite[Theorem~3.3~(a)]{Fulton:1998aa}.
 To conclude with the characteristic classes of the line bundles $X/D$, let us look at the image of their Chern classes under the isomorphism (\ref{eq:can_iso_chow}).

 \begin{dfn} Let $T\hookrightarrow X$ be a smooth affine real \te.
 For every prime toric divisor $D$, we denote by $v_D$ the primitive generator of its associated invariant ray in the fan of $X$.
 The collection of their classes is a basis of $H^2(\Z/2;N_c)$. \end{dfn}